 Mhairi Isla Calvey is a Scottish actress who is hugely passionate about her craft with a love for playing character roles.

-At the age of 5, Mhairi made her movie debut playing the role of 'Young Murron' in Mel Gibson's film 'Braveheart', which went on to win five Oscars and 'the thistle scene' became one of the most popular Hollywood scenes of all time.
-Shortly after filming Mhairi returned to school and started her career on stage performing in several theaters around the UK.
+At the age of 5, Mhairi made her movie debut playing the role of 'Young Murron' in Mel Gibson's film 'Braveheart', which went on to win five Oscars.
+Shortly after filming Mhairi returned to school and started her career on stage performing in several theatre's around the UK.

 Mhairi also featured in 'Dressed to Kilt', alongside Sean Connery and Brian Cox.
-At age 18, Mhairi was accepted and given a full Scholarship to the Guildford School of Acting.
+Mhairi trained at the Guildford School of Acting.
 During her training she made an appearance on the BBC's 'Scotland On Screen' with Alan Cumming.

 After graduating drama school, Mhairi went on to play roles in feature films such as '3 Lives', 'The Point Of No Return' and 'Robert The Bruce'.
 In 2020 she was nominated for Best Newcomer at The National Film Awards.
 Her television credits include Royal Television Society Nominated series 'Horizon' and she won a Best Actress Award for the television movie 'Gemini'.
 Mhairi started production company Dream Reel Entertainment, producing her first feature 'The Curse Of Hobbes House' in which she played the lead and she went on to direct, write and produce her first short film 'Gaslight'.